Tag Archives: Sierra

 There is one way to put yourself in an unwinnable state, but it is so flippin’ hilarious when you realize what happened that restoring back thirty minutes is worth the mistake.
 I was actually glad I screwed up.

 To sum up, Vohaul’s Revenge has very little to offer from a gamer’s perspective, despite a couple of crafty puzzles.
 But I found myself laughing so damn much I didn’t care.
-In fact, I recommend this game to anyone who has the same sense of humour as me.
+In fact, I recommend this game to anyone who has the same sense of humor as me.
 Or my brother.

 9674412-space-quest-ii-chapter-ii-vohauls-revenge-dos-jump-and-type-roge